snake-charmer-devs/snake-charmer/README.md

 # Snake Charmer

-Portable virtual machines for scientific Python, using Vagrant.
+Portable virtual machines for scientific Python, built with Vagrant, VirtualBox and Salt.

 ## *Work in progress - not yet fully tested*